RenamRR/RenamRR/README.md

 ### Hello World!

 Hey there!
-I'm RenamRR, a Computer Science student with a burning passion for all things tech.
+I'm RenamRR, a Computer Science student with a strong interest in everything tech-related.
 My main focus lies in the exciting world of web and software development, where I love diving into building things that come to life on screens.

 ## My Toolbox: